-- 1 Technology: This technology realizes the evaluation of new technology and large-scale system verification in a short time and at low cost by simulating the radio propagation between wireless devices based on the assumed scenario of users in a virtual space with high accuracy. - 2 Purpose: It is difficult, both financially and physically, to conduct field tests of new technologies that contribute to the effective use of frequencies and of large-scale systems with several thousand units.
-The use of advanced wireless emulator enables highly reproducible evaluations and verifications in various environments. - Background: One of the representative initiatives overseas is the SC2 project of the Defense Advanced Research Projects Agency (DARPA) [1].
-It held a spectrum sharing technology contest with multiple scenarios tailored to the real world. - 4 Requirements: Quasi real-time emulation to set mobile routes during running scenarios, large-scale system verification capability of 10,000 units, radio emission pattern emulation of beamforming, and 400 MHz band signal processing assuming Beyond 5G / 6G.
+- 1 Technology: This technology enables new technology evaluation and large-scale system verification to be conducted in a short time and at low cost by simulating the radio wave propagation between wireless devices based on the assumed scenario of users in a virtual space with high accuracy. - 2 Purpose: It is difficult, both financially and physically, to conduct field tests of new technologies for effectively using frequencies and tests of large-scale systems with several thousand units.
+The use of an advanced wireless emulator enables highly reproducible evaluations and verifications in various environments. - Background: One of the representative initiatives overseas is the SC2 project of the Defense Advanced Research Projects Agency (DARPA) [1].
+It held a spectrum sharing technology contest with multiple scenarios tailored to the real world. - 4 Requirements: Quasi real-time emulation to set mobile routes during running scenarios, large-scale system verification capability of 10,000 units, radio wave emission pattern emulation of beamforming, and 400 MHz band signal processing assuming Beyond 5G/6G.

-Figure 4.6: Advanced radio emulation
+Figure 4.6: Advanced radio wave emulation.